sparktsang/sparktsang.github.io/_posts/starting-investment.md

 V: The Search

 <!--Act I: The Mirage - A Fleeting Solace in Pseudo-Knowledge-->
 My time in the insurance industry was over.
 In the final stages, a cold-call prospect, in a strange reversal of roles, had pitched me.
-He invited me to a free seminar by a group that called itself the "Property Owners' Club."
+He invited me to a free seminar by a group that called itself the "Property Owners' Club".
 Their business was real estate, specifically the lucrative, morally ambiguous practice of subdividing apartments into tiny, coffin-like units for rent.
 The returns, they claimed, were astronomical.

 I paid for their introductory course.
 It was, of course, just an elaborate sales funnel for their main product: a club membership costing over $2,500.
 The founder painted a picture of a secret society where the rich got richer together, a place where he would share all his closely guarded secrets.
 For a price.